blueambr/webpack-modules/README.md

   They should have the same name as the templates of the pages in `src/pages`, e.g., `contact.pug` in `src/pages` and `contact.js` in `src/entries`.

   If you want to use the same JS file for different pages, you have to use paired names in `src/pages`, e.g., `contact+about.pug` means that "Contact" page will be using `about.js` file, which was originally created for "About" page.

+- **TypeScript support**

+  If you see a JS file, it can be a TS file.
+Yes, that simple.

+  Make sure to set up a `tsconfig.json` to your liking.

 - **Pug template engine**